nighto/mapa-pmus/README.md

 ![Original Setrans map](setrans-map.png)

-## To-Do
+## Changes / To-Do

-- Gávea is not completed ✅
+- ✅ Gávea is not completed
-- Transbrasil is not completed ✅
+- ✅ Transbrasil is not completed
-- BRT Deodoro is not completed ✅
+- ✅ BRT Deodoro is not completed
-- VLT Line 3 is not completed ✅
+- ✅ VLT Line 3 is not completed
-- Magalhães Bastos SuperVia/BRT are integrated ✅
+- ✅ Magalhães Bastos SuperVia/BRT are integrated
-- Campo Grande SuperVia/BRT are integrated ✅
+- ✅ Campo Grande SuperVia/BRT are integrated
-- Vila Paciência and Cesarão 3 have been deactivated ✅
+- ✅ Vila Paciência and Cesarão 3 have been deactivated
-- Morro do Outeiro is integrated to Centro Olímpico ✅
+- ✅ Morro do Outeiro is integrated to Centro Olímpico
-- Teleférico do Alemão has been deactivated ✅
+- ✅ Teleférico do Alemão has been deactivated
-- Tom Jobim 1 has been deactivated ✅
+- ✅ Tom Jobim 1 has been deactivated
-- Tom Jobim 2 should be called Galeão / Tom Jobim 2 ✅
+- ✅ Tom Jobim 2 should be called Galeão / Tom Jobim 2
-- Cascadura has no stop of express trains anymore ✅
+- ✅ Cascadura has no stop of express trains anymore
-- Pavuna should be called Pavuna / São João de Meriti ✅
+- ✅ Pavuna should be called Pavuna / São João de Meriti
-- Gramacho transfer station ✅
+- ✅ Gramacho transfer station
+- ✅ Maracanã has trains of all branches stopping
+- ✅ Subway lines 1 and 4 are without transfer in General Osório
+- ✅ Subway line 2 goes to Estácio on weekends
 - Santa Cruz is direct from Central, without change on Deodoro
-- Maracanã has trains of all branches stopping ✅
-- Subway lines 1 and 4 are without transfer in General Osório ✅
-- Subway line 2 goes to Estácio on weekends ✅
 - Wrong colors